 More than 60 years after they were created, Vespas inspire a devoted following among an international scooter-loving subculture.
 Vintage Vespas and retro remakes are lined up for club meetings, day-long rides and even long-distance runs.
 Niche magazines cater to the Vespa enthusiast, and decades-old scooters are sent to restoration experts to be returned to their original glory.

-For more information on Vespas, motorcycles and related topics, check out the links on the next page.
+For more information on Vespas, motorcycles and related topics, check out the links below.